mathewgomas-alfred/mathewgomas.io/reference_manual/brushes/brush_engines/mypaint_engine.rst

 ^^^^^^^^^^^^^^
     Add randomness to mouse pointer.
 This usually generates many small lines in random directions.

-.. _smudge:
+.. _mypaint_smudge:

 Smudge
 ------

 Smudge
 ^^^^^^
-    This option lets you paint with smudge color instead of brush color.
-The smudge color slowly changes to the color you are painting on.
+    This option lets you smudge, by picking color from the canvas and mixing this with the brush color.
+The color slowly changes to the color you are painting on.

 Smudge Length
 ^^^^^^^^^^^^^
-    This option controls how fast the smudge color becomes the color you are painting on.
+    This option controls how much the painting color is mixed with the colors from the canvas.

 Smudge Radius logarithmic
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-    This option modifier the radius of the circle where the color is picked up for smudging.
+    This option modifies the radius of the circle where the color is picked up for smudging.

-.. _stroke:
+.. _mypaint_stroke:

 Stroke
 ------